webtui/webtui/docs/src/pages/start/theming.md

 `@webtui/css` ships with a set of CSS variables that control [font styles](#font-styles) and [background/foreground colors](#colors)

-You can customize these variables by customizing the `:root` under `@layer base` in your global CSS file
+These can be customized with the CSS `:root` selector on the `base` layer

 ```css
 @layer base {